dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 To solve that we have created a simple tool called Crush, it's written in Bash.

-However in the future we would like to rewrite it in some other language, because we would like to use Crush natively also on Windows.
+However in the future we would like to rewrite it in some other more portable language, because the support for Bash on Windows isn't that great.

 Crush is a very simple script.